 1. Sleep early and wake up early — If you sleep early, you wake up early, naturally.
 If you wake up early, you can finish your trigger routine and start your work day in a relaxed manner.
 No rush.
-Sleeping early would be difficult in the beginning but with practice, you start falling asleep on time.
+Sleeping on time would be difficult in the beginning, but with practice, you start falling asleep on time.

 2. Sleep 7-9 hours on average — Scientists have established that if we do not sleep an average number of hours, our mood, productivity, physical and mental health, and patience — all get affected.
 On an average, adults should sleep eight hours each night.

 3. Work out — As Josh Waitzkin said in his book The Art of Learning, “Physical flushing and mental clarity are very much intertwined.
 There was more than one occasion that I got up from the board four or five hours into a hugely tense chess game, walked outside the playing hall, and sprinted fifty yards or up six flights of stairs.
 Then I’d walk back, wash my face, and be completely renewed.”

 Fix your workout time.
 Your body would then pester you to leave your chair and sweat.
 If nothing else, climb up and down the stairs of your building.
 Physical exertion helps rejuvenates, cleanses, and refreshes our mind.

 4. Shower — A hot shower relaxes our body and mind.
 Redundant thoughts dissolve away in the water and go down the drain.
 Try it.

 5. Dress up well — Even when I work from home, I never work in my pajamas.
 Our appearance and surroundings affect our mood.
 If we look nice, we feel better about ourselves.

 6. Meditate — Even a few minutes of meditation can give you immense clarity.
 Meditation is like an instant, powerful mind cleanser and energy booster.